Acacia cyclops: Description

 Acacia cyclops is a shrub or small tree that typically grows to a height of 1–6 m and has glabrous branchlets.
 Its phyllodes are ascending, narrowly oblong to elliptic or egg-shaped with the narrower end toward the base, mostly 40–95 mm long and 6–15 mm wide, leathery and glabrous with three or four main veins.
 The flowers are borne in two spherical heads in axils on peduncles 4–12 mm long, each head 5–7 mm in diameter often with 60 to 75 golden yellow flowers.
 Flowering occurs from September to May, and the pods are linear, up to 150 mm long and 7–16 mm wide, thickly leathery and glabrous.
 The seeds are elliptic, 5–7 mm long, glossy dark brown to black, with an orange to scarlet attachment encircling the seed.

 Taxonomy

 Acacia cyclops was first formally described by the botanist George Don in 1832 in his book A General History of Dichlamydeous Plants.
-The specific epithet (cyclops) may be an allusion to Cyclops in Homer's Odyssey of Odysseus who gouged out the eye of Polyphemus with a burnt stake, because the seeds is black with a bright red attachment to the ovule.
+The specific epithet (cyclops) may be an allusion to Cyclops in Homer's Odyssey of Odysseus who gouged out the eye of Polyphemus with a burnt stake, because the seeds are black with a bright red attachment to the ovule.

 This wattle may be related to Acacia redolens and is quite similar to Acacia veronica.
 It is about as drought tolerant as Acacia saligna but is also able to tolerate sea spray.